Summer Vegetable Soup

 Flavor base: Onion and garlic are cooked in olive oil.
 For extra flavor, I recommend adding a final drizzle of extra virgin olive oil before serving.

 Broth: To keep the soup fresh and light, I prefer low-sodium vegetable broth to make the vegetables shine.
-A broth that is too salty or tasty can overshadow those delicious, sweet flavors.
+A broth that is too salty or too tasty can overshadow those delicious, sweet flavors.

 Herbs: I recommend adding some dried basil to the broth and plenty of shredded fresh basil at the end of the cooking time.
-But if you have fresh dill or parsley, they will work perfectly fine.
+But if you have fresh herbs like dill or parsley, they will work perfectly fine.

 Lemon juice: For a touch of acidity and freshness.